About The Highlands Museum

 Phase I of the renovation plans, as a result of this campaign, began in November 2005 and was completed in January, 2006.
 The museum’s commitment to downtown Ashland in the upgrades and renovation to the building have added to it’s reputation as a heritage institution for residents, as an attraction for tourists, and as a key anchor in Ashland’s arts district.

-The Museum currently has five paid employees, including an Executive Director, an Office Manager, two Directors of Operation (Curators), and a Facilities Director.
+The Museum currently has five paid employees, including an Executive Director, an Office Manager, two Directors of Operation (Curators), and a Education and Marketing Director.

 On November 15, 2013, the Museum purchased the Parsons building from its landlord.
 The purchase, termed “A New Beginning,” represents a milestone in the Museum’s history because it opens opportunities for additional improvements and expansion into other floors of the building.